catherine of aragon

 This painting is probably of Catherine, though some argue it’s Henry VIII’s younger sister, Mary Tudor.
 So demure!

-Arthur, the morning after their wedding night, famously announced to his gentlemen courtiers (lads) that he’d been ‘in the midst of Spain’.
+Arthur, the morning after their wedding night, famously announced to his gentlemen courtiers that he’d been ‘in the midst of Spain’.
 Teenage bragging?
 Very possibly.
 Catherine insisted the marriage was never consummated.

 The earliest-known painting of Arthur, Prince of Wales.
 He’s about fourteen.
 I think he looks nice.
 Kind, thoughtful.
 Different to his little brother, for sure.